 is the trivial solution $u = 0$.
 In that case, the operator

 is said to be parameter-elliptic at the boundary with respect to $\Lambda$.
-The basic consequences of ellipticity (on a compact manifold with boundary) are proved in \cite[Section 4]{gannot:bessel}, and exploited in Section \ref{subsect:adsellipticestimate} of this paper.
+Similarly, the Lopatinski{\v \i} condition and ellipticity at $Y$ (in the standard, non-parameter-dependent sense) are defined by taking $\lambda =0$ above.
+The basic consequences of ellipticity in this sense (on a compact manifold with boundary) are proved in \cite[Section 4]{gannot:bessel}, and exploited in Section \ref{subsect:adsellipticestimate} of this paper.